Ars Poetica (Horace): Summary

 The following is a brief outline of the main subjects of the work:

 (For a more detailed summary of Horace's Ars Poetica, see the article on Horace's Epistles – Epistle II.3).

 Literary phrases

-"Many of...[the] apt phrases [of the Ars Poetica]...have passed into common literary parlance."
-Four quotations in particular are associated with the work:
+According to Howatson, many of the phrases used by Horace in Ars Poetica "have passed into common literary parlance."
+Four quotations in particular associated with the work are: